 In a regression model, the goal is to predict the output value.
 Unlike classification, where they process the input data to assign a class from a given limited list (Is there a face in the image?
 Who’s it?
 Is it a male or female?), regression assigns new values, for example, estimates the age of a person in a photo.

 It’s important to note that today, neural networks are often used in combination.
-We at Regula have a Swiss army knife of networks: some networks are used for preliminary data quality assessments, others check out the background and lighting to tell if they meet the requirements, and then there’s a network that verifies the eyes are open and looking at the camera (if it’s a biometric check), and another one runs face matching procedures—just to name a few.
+We at Regula have a Swiss army knife of networks: some networks are used for preliminary data quality assessments, others check out the background and lighting to tell if they meet the requirements, and then there’s a network that verifies the eyes are open and looking at the camera (if it’s a biometric check), and another one runs a liveness check—just to name a few.

 This combination of neural networks usually works in the background of a single app to deliver a final result: passed or failed identity verification.